sentoz/loggie-docs-en/docs/user-guide/enterprise-practice/architecture-and-evolution.md

 # Logging System Architecture and Evolution

 Bases on different business types, different scenarios, and different log scales, we may adopt different log system architectures.
-There is no good or bad architecture, only if it is suitable.
-In a simple scenario, a log system built with a complex architecture may bring about O&M disasters.
+There is no good or bad architecture, only suitable architecture.
+In a simple scenario, a log system built with a complex architecture may bring O&M disasters.

 Here is a summary of common log system architectures from the perspective of scale evolution.
 Of course, there are many actual technical options and variants, and we cannot list them one by one.
 I believe you can build an architecture suitable for your own business by referring to the following.